Thunderbolt (interface): (2023)

-While a release date is not available, Intel advised those interested to "look for more detail on next-generation Thunderbolt’s official brand name, features, and capabilities in 2023."

-Royalty situation
+Intel announced that computers and accessories compatible with Thunderbolt 5 will come out starting in 2024.

+In October 2024, Apple announced the Mac Mini (M4 Pro, 2024) and the 14-inch and 16-inch MacBook Pro (M4 Pro/Max, 2024) with three Thunderbolt 5 ports.
+In March 2025, Apple announced the release of the Mac Studio (M4 Max/M3 Ultra, 2025), with the Max model having four Thunderbolt 5/USB4 USB-C ports and the Ultra having six Thunderbolt 5/USB4 USB-C ports.
+All these devices operate at up to 120Gb/s in both Thunderbolt 5 or USB4 mode.

+(2019–)

 On 24 May 2017, Intel announced that Thunderbolt 3 would become a royalty-free standard to OEMs and chip manufacturers in 2018, as part of an effort to boost the adoption of the protocol.
 The Thunderbolt 3 specification was later released to the USB-IF on 4 March 2019, making it royalty-free, to be used to form USB4.
-Intel says it will retain control over certification of all Thunderbolt 3 devices.
+Intel says it will retain control over the certification of all Thunderbolt 3 devices.
 Intel also states it employs "mandatory certification for all Thunderbolt products".

 Before March 2019, there were no AMD chipsets or computers with Thunderbolt support released or announced due to the certification requirements (Intel did not certify non-Intel platforms).
 However, the YouTuber Wendell Wilson from Level1Techs was able to get Thunderbolt 3 support on an AMD computer with a Threadripper CPU and Titan Ridge add-in card working by modifying the firmware, indicating that the lack of Thunderbolt support on non-Intel systems is not due to any hardware limitations.
-As of May 2019, it is possible to have Thunderbolt 3 support on AMD using add-in cards without any problems, and motherboards like ASRock X570 Creator already have Thunderbolt 3 port.
+As of May 2019, it is possible to have Thunderbolt 3 support on AMD using add-in cards without any problems, and motherboards like ASRock X570 Creator already have Thunderbolt 3 ports.

-In January 2020 Intel certified ASRock X570 Phantom Gaming ITX/TB3 and now vendors are freely allowed to produce Thunderbolt controller silicon (even though those ASRock motherboards used Intel Titan Ridge).
+In January 2020, Intel certified ASRock X570 Phantom Gaming ITX/TB3, and now vendors are freely allowed to produce Thunderbolt controller silicon (even though those ASRock motherboards used Intel Titan Ridge).

 Asus currently supports Thunderbolt 3 on AMD with the add-in card Thunderboltex 3-TR, being compatible with AMD motherboards and Ryzen 3, 5 (56xx): ROG Strix B550-E Gaming, ROG Strix B550-F Gaming, Prime B550-PLUS, TUF Gaming B550-Plus.
 The ASUS ProArt B550-Creator has 2 Thunderbolt 4 ports.

+GIGABYTE also has a pair of certified motherboards, B550 VISION D-P and B550 VISION D, with an Intel Thunderbolt 3 controller.